Cosmological foundations revisited with Pantheon+: Results

 \subsubsection{Convergence}

 In \cref{fig:conv,fig:modelparamsRS} bootstrap methods were applied to test the convergence of the random subsamples of $N$ \sne\ of the full P+1690 Pantheon+ as $N\to1535$ \sne\ (the P+1690 sample consists of 1535 unique \sne).
-As was already discussed in \cref{sec:shs} this appears to be due to distribution biases arising from structures in the range $0.04\lsim\zmin\lsim0.06$.
-In \cref{fig:modelcomp} these effects are associated with \begin{enumerate}[label=(\roman*), topsep=0pt, itemsep=0pt,leftmargin=*, align=right] \item the height of the $\ln B$ peak value in the JLA580 and P+580 panels; \item the magnitude of the minimum $\ln B$ in the P+1690 and P+580 panels; \item $\ln B$ values for $\zmin>0.075$ (see \cref{sec:convergence}, \cref{num:lnB-highz} above).
-We note that in the timescape cosmology it is expected that for very large\footnote{Here ``very large'' is determined by the radius of convergence of at Taylor series expansion of the distance--redshift law relative to the precision of datasets used.} $\zmin\gg0.033$, $\ln B\to0$.
-The fact that the upper 3 panels of \cref{fig:modelcomp} have $\ln B\to1$ is consistent with: \begin{enumerate}[label=\alph*), left=1em] \item $\zmin\goesas0.1$ being a scale at which very small corrections to average expansion law from inhomogeneities can still be detected; \item the fact that Malmquist distribution biases have thus far not been subtracted in our analysis. \end{enumerate} \end{enumerate} The key finding that our confirmation of convergence in bootstrap resampling is associated with the value of $\beta c$ in \cref{eq:tripp} is deferred to \cref{sec:discussion}.
+As was already discussed in \cref{sec:shs} this {could} be due to distribution biases arising from structures in the range $0.04\lsim\zmin\lsim0.06$.
+In \cref{fig:modelcomp} these effects {appear to be} associated with \begin{enumerate}[label=(\roman*), topsep=0pt, itemsep=0pt,leftmargin=*, align=right] \item the height of the $\ln B$ peak value in the JLA580 and P+580 panels; \item the magnitude of the minimum $\ln B$ in the P+1690 and P+580 panels; \item $\ln B$ values for $\zmin>0.075$ (see \cref{sec:convergence}, \cref{num:lnB-highz} above).
+We note that in the timescape cosmology it is expected that for very large\footnote{Here, {the term ``very large''} is determined by the radius of convergence of a Taylor series expansion of the distance--redshift law relative to the precision of datasets used.} $\zmin\gg0.033$, $\ln B\to0$.
+The fact that the upper 3 panels of \cref{fig:modelcomp} have $\ln B\to1$ is consistent with: \begin{enumerate}[label=\alph*), left=1em] \item $\zmin\goesas0.1$ being a scale at which very small corrections to average expansion law from inhomogeneities can still be detected; \item the fact that Malmquist distribution biases have thus far not been subtracted in our analysis. \end{enumerate} \end{enumerate}

+It should be noted that while these conclusions are consistent with the results obtained, they could also agree with other interpretations.
+The key finding that our confirmation of convergence in bootstrap resampling is associated with the value of $\beta c$ in \cref{eq:tripp} is deferred to \cref{sec:discussion}.